Diabetic eye screening (easy read)

 You should go to the appointment with someone you know.

-The appointment usually takes about 45 minutes.
+The appointment usually takes around 45 minutes.

 Remember to take your glasses with you.